godotengine/godot-docs/tutorials/3d/volumetric_fog.rst

 In some cases, it may be better to use specially configured QuadMeshes as an alternative to volumetric fog:

-- Quads work with any rendering method, including Forward Mobile and Compatibility.
+- Quads work with any rendering method, including Mobile and Compatibility.
 - Quads do not require temporal reprojection to look smooth, which makes them suited to fast-moving dynamic effects such as lasers.
 They can also represent small details which volumetric fog cannot do efficiently.